 - Make sure the fan support is rigid in order to reduce & withstand any vibration levels.

 - If high vibration levels will exist, isolate the vibrations with appropriate vibration isolators.

-- Install flexible connections between the connection of the fan inlet/oulet and the ducting.
+- Install flexible connections between the connection of the fan inlet/outlet and the ducting.

-- All alignments should be check to ensure they remain within the manufacturer’s tolerances.
+- All alignments should be checked to ensure they remain within the manufacturer’s tolerances.

 3. Operation & Maintenance

 Every industrial blower manufacturer will give you a manual.
 Everything you need to know about the safe operation of your unit can be found in the manual, but here are a few quick tips:

 - Prior to startup, rotate the fan wheel by hand to ensure free movement of all components (when rotating wheel by hand, follow proper lockout procedures).